ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/BottomEdge.rst

 Page As Content
 ~~~~~~~~~~~~~~~

-`BottomEdge </sdk/apps/qml/Ubuntu.Components/BottomEdge/>`__ accepts any
+:ref:`BottomEdge <sdk_ubuntu_components_bottomedge>` accepts any component
-component to be set as content.
-Also it can detect whether the content
+to be set as content.
+Also it can detect whether the content has a
-has a `PageHeader </sdk/apps/qml/Ubuntu.Components/PageHeader/>`__
+:ref:`PageHeader <sdk_ubuntu_components_pageheader>` component declared,
-component declared, and will inject a collapse navigation action
+and will inject a collapse navigation action automatically.
+In case the
-automatically.
-In case the content has no header, the collapse must be
+content has no header, the collapse must be provided by the content
-provided by the content itself by calling the
+itself by calling the
-`collapse </sdk/apps/qml/Ubuntu.Components/BottomEdge#collapse-method>`__
+:ref:`collapse <sdk_ubuntu_components_bottomedge#collapse-method>`
 function.

 .. code:: qml